B.C. government confesses to administrative mistake over gambling stats

-HamidrezaHaghdust and Michael Lee sued BCLC to recover jackpot prizes of $35,000 and $42,484.67, respectively, that were won after they entered the exemption program in 2007.
+HamidrezaHaghdust and Michael Lee sued BCLC to recover jackpot prizes of $35,000 and $42,484.67, respectively won by a no deposit bonus, that were won after they entered the exemption program in 2007.
 The plaintiffs had signed their forms prior to BCLC adopted jackpot privilege rules.

 In a 2014 BCLC-commissioned report, it was approximated that 125,000 people in B.C. are problem gamblers with possible addictions.
 That suffices to fill B.C.
 Place Stadium twice and considerably inhabit Rogers Arena.

 An RCMP team that specialized in targeting unlawful gambling was closed down by the BC Liberal federal government in 2009 in spite of cautioning that it had intelligence of cyclist gangs penetrating genuine gambling operations.
 In April, de Jong revealed a brand-new team, the Joint Illegal Gaming Investigation Team, would be formed with the Combined Forces Special Enforcement Unit.
 The federal government mentioned a spike in suspicious currency transactions at casinos to $20.7 million last July as a driver for the new team lead by https://www.gclub-casino.com.

 Police in the interior Keningau district are investigating how an instructor’s house became an illegal cyber gambling Centre.